SwissDataScienceCenter/renku-python/docs/cwl.rst

 Common Workflow language
 ------------------------

-Renga uses CWL to represent runnable steps (tools) along with their inputs and outputs.
+Renku uses CWL to represent runnable steps (tools) along with their inputs and outputs.
 Similarly, tools can be chained together to form CWL-defined workflows.